-- Case 1: In this simple, cost effective situation the total amount of gas is metered by the measuring instrument MI{total}.
+- Case 1: In this simple, cost-effective situation the total amount of gas is metered by the measuring instrument MI{total}.
 This instrument is also used in the approved MP under the MRR (as discussed in section 6.5, this situation is considered highest available accuracy for FAR purposes, and therefore has to be used by the operator for FAR data, too).
 The second measuring instrument (MI-1) relates directly to sub-installation 1.
-Its results should be used for FAR purposes54.
-The gas quantity for sub-installation 2 is simply calculated as difference between the readings of MI{total} and MI-155. - Case 2: This is another simple case with two meters for two sub-installations.
+Its results should be used for FAR purposes48.
+The gas quantity for sub-installation 2 is simply calculated as difference between the readings of MI{total} and MI-149. - Case 2: This is another simple case with two meters for two sub-installations.
 As there is no meter for the total gas entering the installation, it is to be assumed that the approved MP under the MRR requires the operator to determine the gas consumption for calculating the installation-level emissions as sum of the readings of those two meters.
 Consequently, both meters are complying with point (a) of section 4.4 of FAR Annex VII and can be used directly for FAR purposes. - Case 3: Although here two meters are found, they are located in a way that they cannot be used for determining the sub-installation-level gas consumption.
 The operator will have to establish a situation more like that in case 1, i.e. the operator should install a sub-meter either at a position like MI-1 or like MI-2 in case 2, and then continue as under case 1.
-The operator must apply another method for determining the sub-installation gas consumption for the purpose of historical data.
 This can be correlations or estimation methods as discussed in section 6.4.
-For (forward-looking) monitoring data, the operator can avoid installing another meter only if he can demonstrate to the CA that installing another meter would incur unreasonable costs or would not be technically feasible. - Case 4: In this case the gas consumption is "over-determined", i.e. there are more measuring instruments than required.
-In such situation it is often observed that the sum of the sub-meters' readings (MI-1a, MI-1b and MI-2) differs from the reading of the main meter MI{total}.
-As explained above, it is usually assumed that the result of MI{total} is the most reliable one, i.e. in MRR terms it complies with the highest tier (it exhibits the lowest
+For monitoring data, the operator can avoid installing another meter only if he can demonstrate to the CA that installing another meter would incur unreasonable costs or would not be technically feasible.

-54 This is in particular true for historical data.
-However, for future monitoring it may be necessary that the operator provides a justification for its use, or may have to obtain an instrument higher up in the hierarchy provided in FAR Annex VII section 4.4, if the current instrument does not fall under the highest accuracy categories.
+48 This is in particular true for historical data.
+However, for future monitoring it may be necessary that the operator provides a justification for its use or may have to obtain an instrument higher up in the hierarchy provided in FAR Annex VII section 4.4 if the current instrument does not fall under the highest accuracy categories.
 More information is given in section 6.6.

-55 Point (2)(b) of section 3.2 of Annex VII of the FAR: "If only one sub-installation's data are unknown or of lower quality than the data of other sub-installations, known sub-installation data may be subtracted from the total installation data.
+49 Point (2)(b) of section 3.2 of Annex VII of the FAR: "If only one sub-installation's data are unknown or of lower quality than the data of other sub-installations, known sub-installation data may be subtracted from the total installation data.
 This method is preferred only for sub-installations which contribute smaller quantities to the installation's allocation."
 The last sentence indicates that the FAR in general prefers direct metering over indirect methods such as this subtraction.
 Where more than just a "smaller quantity" is to be metered, therefore the preferred approach would involve the installation of an additional meter for sub-installation 2 and to use the reconciliation factor approach described under case 4.